WWmore/mkdocs-archgeo/docs/optimization/index.md

 # Optimization

-ArchGeo provides an optimization framework to solve geometry processing problems.
+ArchGeo provides not only a GUI to visualize the 3D models, including point cloud, curves, surfaces, meshes and vector field, but also an optimization framework to solve geometry processing problems.
+ArchGeo is a powerful tool to do interactive design.

-It utilizes a Gauss-Newton algorithm, so-called Guided Projection Algorithm as dissused in the paper ["Form-finding with polyhedral meshes made simple"](https://doi.org/10.1145/2601097.2601213), to produce constrained quadmesh models.
+It utilizes a Gauss-Newton algorithm, so-called Guided Projection Algorithm as dissused in the paper ["Form-finding with polyhedral meshes made simple"](https://doi.org/10.1145/2601097.2601213), to optimize and generate constrained quadmesh models.

 <details>